zuplo/docs/docs/articles/source-control.md

 - ability to deploy an [edge-deployment](../articles/environments.md) just by adding a branch or making a commit.

-For full instructions on setting up github see
+For full instructions on setting up GitHub see
 [the quickstart tutorial](../articles/step-4-deploying-to-the-edge.md).

 ## Connecting Existing Repositories